Yiming Qin

 Research

 My research focuses on generative models and graphs.
-Specifically, I am interested in controlling generative models, such as model editing and conditional generation, and in applying graph generative models to diverse domains, such as drug discovery.
+Specifically, I am interested in controlling generative models, such as model editing and conditional generation, the intersection of autoregressive and diffusion language models, and applying graph generative models to diverse domains, such as drug discovery.

 project image